When we invest our hard-earned money to something, we always aim to get only the best. For the simple reason of, we deserve it!

 Let’s start by knowing the basics of buying a camera which is looking at the weight and size, brand, and its strength and weaknesses.

 When shopping for a camera, the first thing we notice is its weight and size.
-And looking at Nikon D3400 and Canon T6, physically, you’ll immediately notice the advantage of one to another; depending of course to your preference.
+And looking at Nikon D3400 (we also have other comparison of Nikon D3400) and Canon T6, physically, you’ll immediately notice the advantage of one to another; depending of course to your preference.

 *Note: Both batteries and kit lenses are not included in the size’s measurement.